cilium/cilium/Documentation/bpf.rst

 through an in-kernel JIT compiler into native opcodes for optimal execution performance inside the kernel.

-The advantages for pushing these instructions into the kernel are, for example:
+The advantages for pushing these instructions into the kernel are:

 * Making the kernel programmable without having to cross kernel / user space boundaries.
 For example, eBPF programs related to networking as in the case of